Here’s How to Bleach Your Hair…Without Damaging It

 “This keeps the hair healthier, so you can ultimately push the color further and get a better end result,” Celene says.
 Depending on how light you want to go, this can mean spacing your coloring appointments at least six weeks apart, if not more.

 The other benefit of seeing a pro?
 PROducts.
 (Get it?)
-“Colorists can add Redken PH-Bonder directly into the hair lightener, which will help protect those protein bonds from damage,” says Dupuis.
+“Colorists can use hair lighteners, such as Redken's Flash Lift Bonder Inside, which will help protect those protein bonds in your hair from damage,” says Dupuis.
 “It can make the difference between it taking six sessions to get the color you want, versus three.”